RowleyGroup/MLXDM/README.md

 8. [Citation](#Citation)

 ## Overview
-Neural Network Potentials (NNPs) like ANI are powerful tools to describe chemical systems with a high level of accuracy but with a lower computational cost.
+Neural Network Potentials (NNPs) like ANI are powerful tools to describe chemical systems with a high level of accuracy that is comparable to DFT but with a much lower computational cost.
 Because they use short-range cutoffs (e.g., 5 A), interactions outside this range, like London interactions, are not neglected.
 As a result, this limits the accuracy of these models for intermolecular interactions.
-In this project, we developed a new NNP to model the chemical systems considering the London dispersion interactions.
+In this project, we developed a new NNP that explicitly models London dispersion interactions.
 The goal was achieved by calculating atomic dispersion coefficients with 6th, 8th, and 10th order terms (i.e., C6, C8, and C10) through a second NN, which is trained to reproduce the coefficients from the quantum-mechanically derived exchange-hole dipole moment (XDM) model.
-Additionally, we included a series of benchmark simulations to prove our work.
-Finally, we produce a comprehensive comparison across a range of benchmark simulations.
+Aseries of benchmark simulations and examples are included.

 ## Repo Contents
 [tests](https://github.com/RowleyGroup/MLXDM/tree/main/tests):